HakimMeskine/llm-bbox/bbox/docs/assembly_guide.md

    - Check solder joints
    - Verify pin connections in the code
    - Test with a multimeter in continuity mode

+6. **RGB LEDs not working**
+   - Check orientation of each WS2812B LED (the corner marking indicates pin 1)
+   - Verify level shifter (74HCT245) is properly soldered
+   - Check the data line connections between LEDs
+   - Measure voltage at the LED power pins (should be 5V)
+   - Verify the 100Ω resistor is in place on the data line
+   - Check if RGB_LED_ENABLED is set to True in config.py

 ## Maintenance